ananyamm/Face_Detection/README.md

 # Face_Detection
-A simple python program which recognises face from the ongoing video frame using face-recognition framework in python.
+A simple python program which turns on the video camera and recognises face from the video frame using face-recognition framework in python.